softwarecreations/npm-automated-login-totp/README.md

 ## Newbie questions

-### What is 2FA?
+### Newbies - What is 2FA?
-If you don't know, read "2FA for dummies" at the bottom of this page.
+If you don't know, read "2FA basic explanation" at the bottom of this page.

-### Noobs - What is TOTP?
+### Newbies - What is TOTP?
 Time based One-Time-Password.
 If you've used Google Authenticator, Authy, AndOTP, etc then you've used it.

 It starts by creating a secret, then your OTP app generally makes a new OTP, based on a the current time in a 15 second interval.

-### Noobs - How npm-automated-login-totp works
+### Newbies - How npm-automated-login-totp works
-NPM requires 2FA for login, so npm-automated-login-totp generates OTP's so that it can login to NPM.
+NPM requires 2FA for login, so npm-automated-login-totp generates TOTP's (or gets them from your YubiKey) so that it can login to NPM.

 ## Installation - 2 minute setup
 `npm install -g npm-automated-login-totp`